benzouye/framework/README.md

 * column : string, item db column name for state
 * values : array, list of values to be considered as readOnly states

+### Default filters

+In each item description file, you can add a "defaultFilters" element, as an array containing elements like this :

+* key : string, db column name for filter
+* value : mixed, value filtered